-For each attribute (property) both domain and range are specified: domain specifies the type of individuals a provision attribute applies to (e.g. the individuals of the class ExplicitDuty for a provision attribute hasExplicitDuty-Bearer); range specifies the type of values of this provision attribute.
-Since legislative texts can deal with any aspects of the reality, the values of provision attributes which are modeled by OWL object properties may belong to any class of objects.
-Therefore the range of an object property modeling a provision attribute is represented by individuals of the generic class owl:Class.
+For each attribute (property) both domain and range can be specified: domain specifies the type of individuals a provision attribute applies to (e.g. the individuals of the class ExplicitDuty for a provision attribute has-ExplicitDutyBearer); range specifies the type of values of this provision attribute.
+Since legislative texts can deal with any aspects of the reality, the values of provision attributes which are modeled by OWL object properties may belong to any class of objects (individual of owl:Class).
+Note that this cannot be formally defined in the ontology in order to guarantee that the ontology is fully-compliant to the OWL 2 DL profile.